A-11: ARTICULATION AGREEMENTS (DOMESTIC AND INTERNATIONAL PARTNERS)

 • Finalize and Submit Draft to the Office of Undergraduate Education

-Following agreement by the Office of Undergraduate Education, the UOGP (for international agreements), and the proposing college on a final draft of the Memorandum of Agreement Regarding Articulation, the submitting college or campus must:
+Following agreement by the Office of Undergraduate Education, Global Programs (for international agreements), and the proposing college on a final version of the Memorandum of Agreement Regarding Articulation, the submitting college or campus must:

 - Secure necessary signatures as evidence of support for the proposal.
 These include:

 - A signature from the dean of the submitting University Park college; or

 - A signature from the chancellor of the partnering Penn State campus college or colleges; or,